Raising & Marketing

-There are many ways to successfully produce the ringneck pheasant.
-In starting your pheasant breeding operation, one has the choice of purchasing breeding stock, eggs, or day-old pheasant chicks, all of which can be obtained from reputable and reliable producers in the classified section of the Game Bird Gazette magazine.
-The Gazette also has great pictures and information on producing ringnecks and other pheasants.
+There are many ways to successfully produce the ringneck pheasant either for hobby or commercial purposes.
+In starting your pheasant breeding operation, one has the choice of purchasing breeding stock, eggs, or day-old pheasant chicks, all of which can be obtained from reputable and reliable pheasant producers in the classified section of the Game Bird Gazette.
+The Gazette also has great pictures and information on producing the ringneck pheasant and other pheasants.
 It it is easy to keep and breed pheasant as long as their management and care requirements are met.

 Smaller pheasant breeders gearing their production to the hunting market will find that by purchasing pheasant eggs or day-old chicks, you can eliminate the necessity of caring for adult birds up to and during the laying season; thus you will be able to obtain complete settings or groups of pheasants at one time and can reduce the amount of equipment needed.